dataset-ninja/diamos-plant/ABSTRACT.md

 ## Dataset annotation

 The dataset labeling process involved manual annotation using the [LabelImg software](https://github.com/tzutalin/labelImg).
 An expert assisted in disease recognition, and severity levels were assigned for specific classes.
 Severity levels ranged from no risk (0%) to high risk (>50%), providing detailed information on the affected leaf area.
 The dataset's representativeness, complexity, and detailed annotations contribute to its potential for advancing research in the field of plant symptom diagnosis and monitoring.
-Some annotations are of poor quality: the frames do not correspond to the location of objects in the image.
+Some annotations are of poor quality: the bounding boxes do not correspond to the location of objects in the image.